JeffLawrence1/data-structures-and-algorithms/code-challenges/401/sorts/mergeSort/LECTURE-NOTES.md

-#### Lecture Notes: Insertion Sort
+#### Lecture Notes: Merge Sort

 ## Brief description of what this algorithm is, does, and why we care.

-Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
-It is simple to implement, efficient for small data sets, and stable(doesn't change to order of same numbers).
+Merge sort is an efficient, general-purpose, comparison-based sorting algorithm.
+Implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
+Merge sort is a divide and conquer algorithm.

 ## Is it more efficient than others?
 How does it attack the problem differently?

-It is generally less efficient than other sorting methods when using larger data sets.
-However for smaller data sets it has several advantages which are the ease of implementation, it is stable and can often be done in place(using one array).
-For smaller data sets only, the larger they are the worse it becomes.
+It is more efficient than insertion sort especially when using larger data sets.
+However for very small data sets it can be surpassed, very small only.
+For larger data sets it is considerably more efficient.

 ## Learning Objectives
-Today students will learn how insertion sort works.
+Today students will learn how merge sort works.

-Insertion sort is a relatively simple type of sort to implement.

-Its best case scenario is if the data structure to sort is already mostly sorted.
-The worst case is if it is not sorted at all which forces the inner loop to scan and shift all elements every iteration.
+Merge sort is a not relatively simple as it relies on recursion and multiple functions however it is much more efficient than insertion sort.

+Its best case and worst case scenarios all result in a Big O of O(n log(n)).

-Students should have a basic understanding of implementation, see below, and when to use, essentially only on small data sets.
+Students should have a basic understanding of implementation, see below, and when to use, which is anything larger than miniscule.

 ## Include your “Visual” here

-input -> [2, 4, 3, 5]
+input -> [2, 4, 3, 5, 4]

-iteration 1 ->[2, 4, 3, 5, 4]
+iteration 1 ->[2, 4], [3, 5, 4]

-iteration 2 ->[2, 3, 4, 5, 4]
+iteration 2 ->[2], [4], [3], [5, 4]

-iteration 3 ->[2, 3, 4, 5, 4]

-iteration 4 ->[2, 3, 4, 4, 5]
+iteration 3 ->[2], [4], [3], [5], [4]

 output -> [2, 3, 4, 4, 5]

 ## Algorithm
 Start with creating a function and passing in an array
 ```
-function insertionSort(arr){
+function mergeSort(arr){

 }
 ```